intuition-dev/INTUITION2/SETUP.md

 4. Install the admin app.

-        // create an installation directory
-        mkdir ~/admin
-        cd ~/admin
+        cd ~

-        // extract the sample admin app
+        // extract the sample admin app into /admin folder nbake -a
-        nbake -a //fails

-        // install the sample admin app (to run as node app) npm i
+        // add node module for the app cd admin
+        sudo npm i

 	We will later edit `admin.yaml` in this folder, but we first need to connect to something we can admin/build.